Analysis | Almost none of the deaths linked to recent protests are known to have been committed by protesters

 Horace Anderson.
 Shot on June 20 in Seattle.
 Marcel Long allegedly shot and killed Anderson in the autonomous protest zone established in Seattle in June.
 Long has been charged with murder; the incident was apparently not connected to the protests.

 Tyler Gerth.
 Shot on June 27 in Louisville.
 Gerth was allegedly shot and killed by Steven Nelson Lopez during a protest focused on the killing of Breonna Taylor by Louisville police.
-The shooting occurred during a protest but was apparently a function of Lopez’s mental illness.
+The shooting occurred during a protest but was reportedly a function of Lopez’s mental illness.
 Lopez was charged with murder.

 Antonio Mays Jr. Shot on June 29 in Seattle.
 Mays was shot by an unknown shooter in the Seattle autonomous zone.
 Videos later suggested that people at the scene removed evidence before police arrived.

 Summer Taylor.
 Run over on July 3 in Seattle.
 Taylor was struck and killed by a car driven by Dawit Kelete.
-Kelete was charged with vehicular homicide, though, the incident appears to have been a tragic accident.
+Kelete was charged with vehicular homicide, though the incident appears to have been an accident.

 Secoriea Turner.
 Shot on July 4 in Atlanta.
-Turner, an 8-year-old girl, was killed when a vehicle in which she was riding was fired upon by a group of people who’d set up a roadblock near the site of an earlier police shooting.
+Turner, an 8-year-old girl, was killed when a vehicle in which she was riding was fired upon by a group of people who had set up a roadblock near the site of an earlier police shooting.
 Julian Conley was charged with murder but maintains his innocence.

 Garrett Foster.
 Shot on July 25 in Austin.
-Foster was shot and killed by Daniel Perry, a sergeant in the U.S. Army.
+Foster was shot and killed by Daniel Perry, an Army sergeant.
 Perry alleges that he only fired at Foster, who was also armed, in self-defense.
 Witnesses at the scene question Perry’s account and, when Trump in June tweeted a muted threat against potential protesters at his rally in Tulsa, Perry replied, “Send them to Texas we will show them why we say don’t mess with Texas.”
 Perry has not been arrested.

-We didn’t include incidents in which shooting victims survived, as when Las Vegas police officer Shay Mikalonis was shot on June 1.
+We did not include incidents in which shooting victims survived, such as when Las Vegas police officer Shay Mikalonis was shot on June 1.
 (Police were responding to that shooting when they encountered Jorge Gomez.)

 In a speech focused on police accountability two weeks later, Trump mentioned Mikalonis, though not by name.